oracle/truffleruby/README.md

 * GNU General Public License version 2
 * GNU Lesser General Public License version 2.1

-TruffleRuby contains code from other projects, including JRuby, Rubinius and MRI, under difference licenses.
-See `COPYING` for details and the full text of licenses.
+TruffleRuby contains additional code not always covered by these licences, and with copyright owned by other people.
+See `doc/legal` for full documentation.

 ## Attribution